mautrix/docs/bridges/general/troubleshooting.md

 only happen if there are severe security issues that must be fixed immediately.

 Python bridges do not have a release cycle, releases will happen randomly.

+## Discord: `Your message was not bridged: 50035: Invalid Form Body` with relay mode
+When using relay mode, the bridge will link directly to your homeserver's media repo for avatars, so it needs to know a public address that Discord's CDN can reach.
+If you use a local address for the normal `homeserver` -> `address` field, you must configure a public address in the `public_address` field.